 In the event that we become subject to a patent infringement or other intellectual property lawsuit and if the relevant patents or other intellectual property were upheld as valid and enforceable and we were found to infringe or violate those rights or the terms of a license to which we are a party, we could be prevented from selling any infringing products of ours unless we could obtain a license or were able to redesign the product to avoid infringement.
 If we were unable to obtain a license or successfully redesign, we might be prevented from selling our technology or other future products.
 If we are able to redesign, we may need to invest substantial resources in the redesign process.
-If there is an allegation or determination that we have infringed the intellectual property rights of a competitor or other person, we may be required to pay damages, or a settlement or ongoing royalties, or we may be required to enter into cross-licenses with our competitors.
+If there is an allegation or determination that we have may be required to enter into cross-licenses with our competitors.
 In any of these circumstances, we may be unable to sell our products at competitive prices or at all, and our business, financial condition, results of operations and prospects could be harmed.